Keeping the service on during financial hardship

 At National Grid, we understand that many customers are unable to pay their bills due to financial hardship, now more than ever.
 We’re doing all we can to help keep the service on in your time of need.

 If you have a child younger than two years old living in your home and you are struggling to pay your energy bills because of financial hardship, your service will NOT be turned off.

 - Provide proof of financial hardship (such as tax returns, three months of pay stubs, or Social Security Disability Insurance/Supplemental Security Income award letter from within the past year); and

 - Verify child/children’s date(s) of birth by providing copy of birth certificate(s).

 Protection for Serious Illness/Handicapped

-If you are seriously ill and/or handicapped and have trouble paying your energy bills because of financial hardship, the Rhode Island Public Utilities Commission and National Grid have protections in place to help you.
+If you are seriously ill and/or handicapped, and are having trouble paying your energy bills because of financial hardship, the Rhode Island Public Utilities Commission and National Grid have protections in place to help you: